miraodasilva/miraodasilva/README.md

-👋 Hi, my name is Rodrigo and I'm a researcher at Meta AI.
-Currently, I work in the Behavioural Computing team, led by Maja Pantic, to develop new approaches for generative modelling and self-supervised learning on audio-visual speech.
+👋 Hi, my name is Rodrigo and I’m a Research Scientist at Google DeepMind in New York City.
+Before that, I was as a Postdoctoral Researcher at Meta working on new approaches for generative modeling and self-supervised learning on audio-visual speech.
+At Meta, my main project was Automated Dubbing for Instagrams Reels, where I worked on speech-driven facial animation/lip synchronization.

 📚 I completed my BSc in Information Systems and Computer Engineering at Instituto Superior Técnico, as well as my MSc and PhD in Computing at Imperial College London.